mijikm/voice-note-generation-pipeline-using-amazon-polly-and-s3/README.md

 (Optional: Transcribe it back using Amazon Transcribe)

 ### Prerequisites
+1. Install AWS Toolkit in VS Code
+  - Go to Extensions → Search: AWS Toolkit → Install
+  - Connect to your AWS account (ensure permissions for Polly + S3)
+    - *Note: the default region may need to be explicitly set in the config file.
+Run `nano ~/.aws/config` -> add profile
+    - ```
+      [profile PollyS3Users]
+      region = us-east-1
+      output = json
+      ```
+2. Install the Amazon Q Extension in VS Code
+  - In the AWS Toolkit panel, click on `Install the Amazon Q Extension`. ensure you're signed in and Amazon Q is active
+  - Sign in with your Builder ID
+  - You’ll see a sidebar panel where you can ask questions
+3. Install Python and Boto3

+### Prerequisites on AWS
 1. Create a User Group with Permissions
   - Go to IAM Console: https://console.aws.amazon.com/iam
   - Create a new user group: `PollyS3Users`